SoonToBeExper/WhoKnows/README.md

 wrote up code for unit tests for addmessages, advance stage and stage duration all tests successfully passed using pytest tweaked interview.py file by changing the advance_stage section of the code to now track the start and end time of each stage

+# Update 2
+Currently directories are messed up and committing from vscode is difficult since file structure is horrible